Tackling Provably Hard Representative Selection via Graph Neural Networks: Empirical Results

-We extend the aforementioned results to the RS problem.
-In particular, we assume we have access \emph{only} to the node features of our datasets, and not to their graph structures.
+In several applications, a natural graph may not be available.
+For semi-supervised node classification, it has recently been shown that even without a natural graph, one can still leverage GNNs by learning both a graph structure and GNN parameters simultaneously \citep{fatemi2021slaps,fatemi2023ugsl}.
+We extend the aforementioned rsults to the RSL problem.
+In particular, we show that \OurModel\ can be applied even when a natural graph structure is not available, but a similarity graph of the nodes is expected to have some degree of homophily.
+We assume we have access \emph{only} to the node features of our datasets, and not to their graph structures.
 The baselines select representatives only based on the node features.
 For \OurModel, we first create a kNN similarity graph between the nodes and then run the model on the node features and the created graph.
 The kNN graph is computed once and then fixed during training; we leave further experiments with learning the graph structure as future work.
+We set the number of neighbors in kNN graphs to $15$ in our experiments.
 Notice that all models have access to the same context.

-Once the representatives are selected, we train GCN classifiers on the labels of the selected nodes similar to experiments in Section~\ref{sec:result-rs-for-att-graph}.
+Once the representatives are selected, we train GCN classifiers on the labels of the selected nodes.
 For the baselines, we run our classification GCN in two settings: (1) the only edges in the graph are self-loops, (2) the edges in the graph are those from a kNN similarity graph.
-We call the classifier in the former setting a multi-layer perceptron (MLP) and the one in the latter setting a kNN-GCN.
-Since a graph structure is not available for this experiment, we only report results for the top baselines that operate on node features only.
+We call the former a multi-layer perceptron (MLP) and the latter a (kNN-)GCN.
+We report results for the top baselines that operate on node features \emph{only}.

-Since without having access to the graph structures there exists less signal in the datasets, we allow each model to select $5c$ representatives for the experiments in this section.
+Since operating without graph structure reduces the signal in the datasets, we allow each model to select $5c$ representatives for the experiments in this section.
 The results are presented in Table~\ref{tab:no-graph}.
-We initially observe that regardless of the selection strategy, using kNN-GCN as the classifier improves the results.
-This is consistent with the results of \cite{fatemi2021slaps}.
-More importantly, the results show that selecting representatives using \OurModel\ performs consistently well on all datasets and provides a boost compared to our baselines on many of the datasets.
-This confirms that \OurModel\ is an effective RS algorithm for datasets where a graph structure is not available but the data points have a hidden underlying structure.
+The results show that selecting representatives using \OurModel\ performs consistently well on all datasets and provides a boost compared to our baselines on many of the datasets.
+This confirms that even a similarity graph can still be helpful in improving RSL and that \OurModel\ is an effective RSL algorithm for datasets where a graph structure is not available.